Whether you are new to content marketing or have been in the field for a while, we’re sure you have heard of backlinks.

 5. Get Listed In Web Directories

-In fact, this is one of the easiest ways to build a strong backlink profile, and once users have access to your webpage, they can navigate through it to discover relevant information.
+This is one of the easiest ways to build a strong backlink profile, and once users have access to your webpage, they can navigate through it to discover relevant information.
 As such, it gives a boost to your rankings on the SERPs.

 How To Check Backlinks